Culture Shock in Vietnam

 Expats living in Vietnam often find that the attitudes they experience when interacting with Vietnamese co-workers are vastly different to those of market vendors and touts.
 The Vietnamese people that expats have to deal with on a day-to-day basis are usually warm, welcoming and helpful.

-However, Vietnam is a popular tourist destination, so there are often times when Western expats find that some local people view them as a combination of an ATM and a performing monkey.
-Once expats move away from tourist spots they will find they can get a better sense of Vietnam, its people and culture.
+However, Vietnam is a popular tourist destination, so there are often times when Western expats find that some local people view them as outsiders.
+Once expats move away from tourist spots they will find they can get a better sense of Vietnam, its people and its culture.

 Politics in Vietnam